Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-docker.md

 :::info Publishing docker ports
 Since `--network=host` is not supported on Windows or Mac you have to explicitly expose the needed network ports.
-This is also true for any ports your apps may want to expose, so you’d need to add them to this list.
+This is also true for any ports your apps may want to expose, so you would need to add them to this list.
 Please refer to the [Docker Documentation](https://docs.docker.com/) for more information on how to run Docker containers.
 :::